awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-dedicatedmasternodes.md

 1. Three dedicated master nodes, the recommended number, provides two backup nodes in the event of a master node failure and the necessary quorum \(2\) to elect a new master\.

-1. Four dedicated master nodes is no better than three and can cause issues if you use [zone awareness](es-managedomains.md#es-managedomains-zoneawareness)\.
+1. Four dedicated master nodes is no better than three and can cause issues if you use [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz) \(AZs\) in a region that has only two AZs\.
    + If one master node fails, you have the quorum \(3\) to elect a new master\.
 If two nodes fail, you lose that quorum, just as you do with three dedicated master nodes\.
-   + If each Availability Zone has two dedicated master nodes and the zones are unable to communicate with each other, neither zone has the quorum to elect a new master\.
+   + If each AZ has two dedicated master nodes and the zones are unable to communicate with each other, neither zone has the quorum to elect a new master\.

 1. Having five dedicated master nodes works as well as three and allows you to lose two nodes while maintaining a quorum, but because only one dedicated master node is active at any given time, this configuration means paying for four idle nodes\.
 Many customers find this level of failover protection excessive\.